Zantyr/ASR/README.md

 Speech recognition demo.
 Currently uses only acoustic model (language model in development).

-This document is templated using [cookiecutter](https://github.com/audreyr/cookiecutter).
+This Flask application is templated using [cookiecutter](https://github.com/audreyr/cookiecutter).
+I strongly recommend it.

 ## How's it done?